remind101/empire/docs/quickstart_installing.md

 * Create a VPC with 2 subnets.
 * Create an EC2 Instance Profile with the required permissions for the [ECS agent][ecsagent].
-* Create a a Launch Configuration and Auto Scaling Group that will use the official ECS AMI.
+* Create a Launch Configuration and Auto Scaling Group that will use the official ECS AMI.
 * Create an ECS Cluster and Service for Empire.
 * Configure the instances to be able to pull from a private registry.
 (If